 Airports in Tennessee

 There are 83 airports in Tennessee for the public to use, though visitors will most likely use only a few.
-All of Tennessee's airports are well maintained and have the latest in aviation technology, providing friendly and helpful service to passengers.
+All of Tennessee's airports are well maintained and have the latest in aviation technology, providing friendly and helpful services to passengers.

 One can book tickets for the above-mentioned airlines online.
 Some of the airlines also offer special fares and discounts for booking their tickets online with Tennessee airports.